mozilla/node-convict/README.md

 ```
 ### config.loadFile(file or [file1, file2, ...])

-This will load and merge one or multiple JSON configuration files into `config`.
+Loads and merges one or multiple JSON configuration files into `config`.
 JSON files are loaded using `cjson`, so they can contain comments.
 E.g.:
 ```javascript
 conf.loadFile('./config/' + conf.get('env') + '.json');
 ```